7 Patterns for long-running agent harnesses

 - [ ] FEAT-004: CRUD for deals

 Every iteration starts with a fresh context window.
 The agent doesn’t remember what it did last time.
 Without a file on disk, it has no idea what’s been built and what hasn’t.
 It will re-implement features that already exist, or skip features it thinks it already did.
+That’s why the progress file is the agent’s memory between sessions.
+Cheap to implement, critical to have.

 Pattern 3: One feature per session